Advancing NNP Training in Atlanta

 Our Mission

-The Dr. Allison Rose Memorial Fund was founded to advance neonatal nurse practitioner (NNP) training in Atlanta.
-Atlanta-area neonatal ICUs are frequently understaffed in NNPs, as is common throughout the country.
-The Fund aims to address this problem by encouraging talented Atlanta-area RNs to enroll in NNP programs and then return to help staff our NICUs upon graduation.
+The Dr. Allison Rose Memorial Fund was founded to advance neonatal nurse practitioner (NNP) training in Atlanta, Georgia.
+There are NNP shortages in Atlanta-area neonatal ICUs, as is common throughout the country.
+The Fund aims to address this shortage by providing financial support for Atlanta-area RNs to enroll in NNP programs and thus increase the talent pool available to our NICUs.

 Purpose